terraform-community-modules/tf_aws_ecs/README.md

 - `enable_agents` - Enable Consul Agent and Registrator tasks on each ECS Instance.
 Defaults to false
 - `spot_bid_price` - Use spot instances and request this bid price.
 Note that with this option you risk your instances shutting down if the market price rises above your bid price.
+- `enabled_metrics` - A list of metrics to collect.

 Usage
 -----